 Seven Springs Garden and Sculpture Park: Located on Route 7A south of Manchester, just three miles south of the Equinox Hotel.
 Set on more than twenty acres, the gardens include fields and forest, a Japanese garden, fifteen sculptures, two miles of winding footpaths and four generations of loving stewardship.
 Reservation required, no admission charge.
 And, a must visit.

 Lye Brook Falls: Spectacular natural wonder is easily on the list of the best waterfalls in the state.
 The falls are over 150' and isolated deep into the green mountain national forest.
 It takes time to get there, but it’s worth it.

-Northshire Bookstore: 802.362.220.
+Northshire Bookstore: 802.362.2200.
 The number one independent book seller on the East Coast with an extensive events calendar.
 The second floor is devoted to kid’s books, educational toys and games.
-Enjoy a café latte at the Next Chapter Café.

 Equinox Skyline Drive: Arlington, Vermont.
 802.362.1115.
 Experience the breathtaking drive to the summit of Mt.
 Equinox, elevation 3,848 ft.
 Enjoy scenic picnic areas and hike the trails at the summit!
 (40 minutes from the inn, just south of Manchester)

 Helmholz Fine Art: 802.855.1678.
 A contemporary gallery and another in Tribeca, NYC is complete with renowned world-class artists, Helmholz features beautifully executed exhibits worth visiting.
 Also, speak with Lisa about all her philanthropic projects!

 Tilting at Windmills Gallery: 802.362.3022.
 One of New England’s largest fine art galleries featuring a broad selection of work by important regional, national, and international artists.
 Tilting’s full calendar of exhibits are always very well attended!